Quantum Programming Without the Quantum Physics: Measurements

-This understanding of measurement also reveals how we can avoid the crippling effects of information leakage.
+QPP's understanding of measurement also suggests how we can avoid the crippling effects of information leakage.
 The trouble was that leaked values preserve differences in the worlds, preventing destructive interference.
-It follows that if the leaked bits happen to have the same value in all worlds, then no trouble arises.
-This leads to the idea of \emph{uncomputation}: setting temporary bits to the same value (usually 0) uniformly in all worlds before discarding them.
+It follows that if the leaked bits happen to have the same value in all worlds, then no interference is lost.
+This leads to the idea of \emph{uncomputation}: setting temporary bits to the same value (usually 0) in all worlds (in each branch) before discarding them.

 QPPL allows storage allocation by a \lstinline{new} statement:

 Though user-defined functions are beyond the scope of this paper, if they are added, then it is most natural that storage allocated inside them are discarded when the function returns, except for those returned as part of the function's return value.
 In that case, it is the programmer's responsibility to ensure proper uncomputation if destructive interference is desired thereafter.